JoshuaCarroll1/footballcheckin/README.md

     - A comment section under posts to see how people react.
 - More blog posts #2
     - More blog posts that are new and relevant.
-- Edit button #3
+- Like button #3
-    - Within the comment section you can edit your comments.
+    - Within the comment section you can like your posts.

 ## Tools & Technologies Used